 What is Wasabi Pesto?

-That's where Wasabi Pesto comes in.
-This recipe was originally inspired by a delicious dish I had at a NYC restaurant called Vandal.
+This Wasabi Pesto recipe was originally inspired by a delicious dish I had at a restaurant called Vandal.
 It was NYE 2020, and I ordered Salmon with Wasabi Pea Pesto.
-Though I only had it that one time because Vandal has since shut down due to COVID, I have recreated it many times based on my memory of it.
+Though I only had it that one time because Vandal has since closed, I have recreated it many times based on my memory of it.

 I couldn't get enough of it.
 It was a little spicy, really bright and herbaceous, acidic, and silky smooth.
 Visually, it was stunning.
 Strikingly green.
 It was such an amazing partner to perfectly cooked, buttery salmon.